Sékouba Konaté: Political career

 Guinea's president, Lansana Conté, died after a long illness in December 2008.
 The day afterwards, Moussa Camara, a military captain, stepped forward and declared Guinea to be under junta rule, with himself as the head.
 Konaté demanded that he be considered to rule the junta, and Camara and him drew lots to determine who would be president.
 After drawing twice, due to accusations of Camara cheating, Konaté was made the vice president.
 He was also made the minister of defense.

 On 3 December 2009, Camara was shot in an attempted assassination by his aide-de-camp, Aboubacar Diakité.
 While he was airlifted to Morocco for treatment, Konaté was placed in charge of the country.
-With Camara still in rehabilitation, the United States government has expressed its desire to see Camara kept out of Guinea.
+With Camara still in rehabilitation, the United States government expressed its desire to see Camara kept out of Guinea.
 Konaté was appointed head of the transition regime tasked with the preparation of the 2010 presidential election.

 Because: "All of Camara’s actions were ill concealed attempts to take over… we’re not getting that same sense from Konate,” according to the United States Deputy Secretary of State William Fitzgerald.

 In 2010, Konaté organized democratic elections, which were won by Alpha Condé.
 Following the transition of power, Konaté was appointed as the head of the African Union's military force.